Landlord Licensing & Utility Bill Responsibility Changes

-Why is the City making these changes?
+Why did the City make these changes?

 With the increasing number of rental properties in the City of Orem, the Orem City Council and staff have felt a need to address two different issues using two different mechanisms.